jergens/MiniUI-ScummVM-Pak/README.md

 # Updating

+Download the release zip and extract to the root of your SD card, overwriting any existing files and folders.

-To update the libretro core, replace the `scummvm_libretro.so` file in `Emus/SCUMMVM.pak` with the new version.
+To manually update the libretro core, replace the `scummvm_libretro.so` file in `Emus/SCUMMVM.pak` with the new version.

-To update the aux/additional data pack, replace the extra and themes folders in `Bios/SCUMMVM` with the contents from the new version.
+To manually update the aux/additional data pack, replace the extra and themes folders in `Bios/SCUMMVM` with the contents from the new version.

 # Usage